rahulwaghole14/Mandap-Web-Frontend/FRONTEND-BACKEND-INTEGRATION-GUIDE.md

 ---

-**🎯 Your Mandap Association Platform is now fully integrated with a real backend!**
+**🎯 Your Mandapam Association Platform is now fully integrated with a real backend!**